dbolotov/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

+The following code plots steps taken in each 5-minute interval, averaged across all weekends or all weekdays.
+There is a clear difference between these two activity patterns; for example, weekdays show more activity earlier in the day, possibly corresponding to getting ready for and traveling to work.

 ```r
 #create new factor variable (weekend or weekday)
 data_im$day_type <- as.factor(ifelse(weekdays(data_im$date) %in% c("Saturday","Sunday"),"weekend","weekday"))